 My irrigation runs several hundred feet from the well to the far back of the nursery and is set up as follows:

 The discharge line leaving the pump is 1-1/2″ and that runs almost all the way back.

 I currently have four watering zones that feed off of that 1-1/2″ line.
 Those runs are 1″ PVC.

 The sprinkler risers that come off of the 1″ line are either 1/2″ or 3/4″.

 For more information about setting up irrigation see this article.
 My setup will make more sense if you read that article and watch the movie.

 Each sprinkler riser has a ball valve installed just below the sprinklers so I can shut off any sprinkler that I don’t need.
-But more important that, when it comes time to winterize the system I need to close all of valves in each zone except the last one in the line.
+But more important than that when it comes time to winterize the system I need to close all of the valves in each zone except the last one in the line.

 As you drain the water out of the pump you need to have at least one of those lines open so air can enter the pump housing as the water leaves.
 That allows you to get all of the water out of the pump.

 The next thing that I do is what you see me doing in this photo.
 Using a small pump from the hardware store I pump as much water out of the pickup line that I can, trying to get the water level in the pickup line below the frost line.
 I added some extra tubing to the little pump so I could pump out about 8′ of the pickup line.
 This allows me to leave the pickup line in the well all winter and just hook it back up in the spring.

 In this photo, you can see that I have an air compressor and a generator on the sled that I pull behind the four-wheeler.
 You can also see the sprinkler standpipes down through the nursery.
 And at the very top of the photo, you can see a building.
 My well pump is located all the way by that building.
 I am going to push all the water in that direction using compressed air.